Written by Yamini Bharadwaj, a grade 9 student.

 Euclid (c.
 325 to c.
 265 BCE) was one of the most prominent mathematicians of Greco-Roman antiquity and is known as the ‘Father of Geometry’.
 He wrote The Elements of Geometry which was used as a maths textbook in Europe and the Middle East for two-thousand years!

 His treatise on geometry contained definitions, proofs, axioms, theories, the golden ratio, and practical applications of mathematics.
-The geometry we study today at school – the type which deals with points, lines, planes and other figures are part of Euclidean geometry.
+The geometry we study today at school – the type that deals with points, lines, planes, and other figures are part of Euclidean geometry.

 Eureka and Mechanical Mathematics

 Archimedes of Syracuse was the most well-known Greek mathematician and inventor, credited for the invention of the water pump, compound pulley, and the popularisation of “Eureka!”

 The king of Syracuse, Hieron, had asked Archimedes to prove whether or not the crown he wore was made of pure gold as the goldsmith claimed.
 Archimedes was lost as to how he could prove such a thing, and deeply brainstormed away.
 One day, he had filled his tub with water for a bath and when he entered it, he realised that the amount of water displaced was equal to the weight of the body which displaced it.
 He knew that gold was heavier than other metals which could be substituted.
 He had his solution, and ran naked around the streets of Syracuse elated and shouting, “Eureka!” or in English, “I have it!”
 This was the birth of Archimedes’ Principle of buoyancy.